georgenorman/lab-kit-js/README.md

 * **templateId** - ID of the element containing the CSS code to insert.

-### HTML Block tag
+### ▶ HTML Block tag

-The &lt;lk-html-block&gt; tag renders an optional heading and comment, followed by the raw text from the element of the given templateId.
+The `<lk-html-block>` tag renders an optional heading and comment, followed by the raw text from the element of the given templateId.

 Example: